This post may contain affiliate links.

 - spinach: fresh baby spinach is what we always use but frozen could be added.

 - Italian seasoning: I use an Italian seasoning that does NOT include garlic.
 If your seasoning does have garlic, lessen the amount of garlic powder you add to the recipe and then adjust to taste.
+You can toss in some fresh Italian herbs before serving as well if desired.

-- pasta water: This ingredient is very important altough I forget it more often than I like to admit.
+- pasta water: This ingredient is very important although I forget it more often than I like to admit.
 The starchy water is key to helping seal the deal on this ground beef pasta.
 It helps the sauce stick to the pasta better.

 - heavy cream: this was not in the original recipe although I kept adding it every time I made this ground beef pasta dinner so adding it as an ingredient and you can decide if you want a creamier sauce.
-I suggest heavy cream versus milk or even half and half, but you could possibly use half and half and be ok.
+I suggest heavy cream versus whole milk or even half and half, but you could possibly use half and half and be ok.

 - Scoot the onions to the side and add in ground beef.
 Break it up into chunks and cook until browned (there will be no red in meat at this point), stirring regularly.
 Drain the excess oil if desired.
 The onions should be almost clear at this time. (steps 3 and 4)